Upskill and prepare your employees for the NDIS

 The Certificate IV in Disability allows graduates to forge a career in this challenging and rewarding field.
 The program focuses on the skills required to provide services to people who have a disability (sensory, multiple, intellectual or acquired).

-Monthly campus-based workshops allow participants to connect with professionals from different organisations and consolidate their on-the-job learning.
+Campus-based workshops every three weeks allow participants to connect with professionals from different organisations and consolidate their on-the-job learning.

 |CHCCCS015||Provide individualised support|